 Step 5: Log on to your server using the private key you created above

 You can now log on to your server using the private key you created above.
-If you

 If you are using Putty, Enter your Ubuntu 18.04 server IP address under Host Name (or IP address) as shown below.